Dry vs. Dehydrated Skin: Understanding the Difference for Healthier, Happier Skin

 STEP 3: Tone with an alcohol-free toner or hydrosol (for more sensitive skin) to clear your pores and restore your skin's slightly acidic pH.

 STEP 4: Treat.
 Apply serums and an eye cream that support your skin’s unique needs.
-We recommend using a water-based serum for oily or combination skin and an oil based serum for dry skin, followed by your moisturizer.
+We recommend using a water-based serum for oily or combination skin and an oil based serum for dry skin, followed by your favorite facial moisturizer.

 STEP 5: Moisturize & Protect.
 Seal in hydration and nourishment with a moisturizer.
 Include sunscreen in the morning, and use a rich, comforting moisturizer at night to allow your skin to restore itself while you rest.
 At night, to seal in moisture, apply a few drops of a facial oil over your moisturizer.
+For the rest of your body, reach for a "body butter", rich cream or body oil - be sure to moisturize while your skin is still a little bit damp.
+For super dry areas like hands, feet and elbows, use a heavier balm or salve.

 When you know whether your skin is dry, dehydrated, or both, you can respond with intention and care.
 By supporting your skin with hydration and nourishment, it can feel soft, calm, and naturally healthy.
 Following a simple, mindful routine like our 5 Skincare Steps helps your skin thrive.